Introducing PHS Digital Classroom

 Applying compost to degraded soils benefits our gardens by sparking a microbial revolution that holds more water in dry times and encourages plant growth.
 Learn what up-to-date science is saying about carbon sequestration in landscapes and think through the “Goldilocks Question” of how much compost is just right for our gardens.

-Plants for the Fire Zone and Wildland Interface
+Plants for the Wildland Interface

 Coming in July